hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 To get started, sign up for an eligible [pricing](https://bridgecrew.io/pricing/) plan, and follow the instructions in the [Integration via Run Tasks](https://docs.bridgecrew.io/docs/integrate-with-terraform-cloud#integration-via-run-tasks) user documentation.

+### Infracost

+Infracost allows for cloud infrastructure costing, initiated right from a PR or Terraform run.

+To get started, [sign up](https://dashboard.infracost.io/tfc-sign-up) for the Infracost Terraform Cloud integration, and follow the instructions in the [Terraform Cloud Run Tasks](https://www.infracost.io/docs/iac_tools/terraform_cloud_enterprise#terraform-cloud-run-tasks) user documentation.

 ### cloudtamer.io

 When using cloudtamer.io, customers can choose to focus on cost savings or compliance findings on an active account.

-### Infracost

-Infracost allows for cloud infrastructure costing, initiated right from a PR or Terraform run.

 ### Lightlytics